marcobonola/PMP-simulator/README.md

     $ ./rasm -f source_file
     ```

-    This will create a output .text file with the binary executable code and a .data file with the memory data section.
+    This will create a output .text file with the binary executable code (source_file.t) and a .data file with the memory data section (source_file.d).

 2. launch the PMP simulator